Online Poker in Virginia

 However, there are some reasons for hope.
 For one thing, there is at least one sweepstakes poker site that can offer real money poker action online.
 We will walk you through how it works to play.

-Virginia is also undergoing a rare expansion in gambling right now, with both online sports betting and live casinos expected to debut sometime soon.
+The Old Dominion is also undergoing a rare expansion in gambling right now, with both VA sports betting apps and live casinos expected to debut sometime soon.
 Should those two launches go well, lawmakers traditionally hostile to gambling might be more agreeable to online poker coming to Virginia.

 While licensed, VA online poker hasn’t yet arrived, Virginians have the option of playing on sweepstakes sites for both play money and even prizes with cash value.
 If you’re new to playing poker online, sweepstakes poker might be an unfamiliar concept.